Round Ripple Crochet Afghan Pattern with Diagram

-I saw one of those in a catalog and simply had to have it, but not enough to spend $6 for the pattern!
-Google found me lots of pages with instructions.
-I tried several and every one of them came out wrong for me.
+I saw one of those in a catalog and went to Google for a free version.
+There's lots of pages with instructions.
+I tried several and none of them worked right for me.
+It may be that I'm doing it wrong!

 My diagram, version 1 (click to enlarge) which works fine for cotton dishcloths.